 I’ve got a document I simply titled “The Mission” where I’ve been capturing—in succinct bullet-list form—high-level perspectives on the value of well-written recipes for the last few years.
-Other categories I’ll get into later include the vast array of sources home cooks have for recipes these days, going well beyond long-traditional cookbooks and magazine articles; why it matters that recipes be well written; and five guiding principles I’ve come up with for recipe writers.
-Oh, and actual mission and vision statements for the current work I’m doing.
+Among recipe-related themes I plan to address later are the vast array of sources home cooks have for recipes these days; why it matters that recipes be well written; and five guiding principles I’ve come up with for recipe writers.
+And the mission and vision statements I’m developing for this current work.

 Beyond the simple getting-dinner-on-the-table value, recipes have so much more to offer.
 They can—depending on the source’s intent—teach technique, represent memories, build community, instill confidence, support good health, provide comfort, showcase an ingredient, and generally inspire new cooking adventures.